DIY Garden Beds: An In-Depth Guide to the Beginner

 Decide on the Right Size

-The most popular size for DIY garden beds is 4 feet by 8 feet with a height of 12 to 18 inches.
-This allows you to reach all parts of the bed easily without stepping on the soil, which can lead to compaction.
+The DIY garden size that is mostly popular is 4 feet by 8 feet and a height of 12 to 18 inches.
+This will enable you to access every side of the bed without stepping on the soil, and this may cause compaction.

 Reclaimed wood or pallets